hodgerpodger/staketaxcsv/README_reference.md

 ## Unit Tests

 You may notice a lack of unit tests in this codebase.
 Though tests exist, I omitted them because they rely on extensive use of real world wallet data.
 For the sake of all users' privacy, I do not include these tests.
+I'm open to ideas for alternatives, since obviously this is non-optimal.